+The complete program for this example is listed below for reference.
+We can generate a residual vs. predicted plot, and a normal quantile plot, by adding the option plots=residualpanel to the proc mixed statement.
 We first analyze the data using no transformation by setting y = count in the data step.
-Examining the residual vs. predicted plot, we see an increase in the scatter of the residuals as the predicted values increase (Fig. 15.1), especially for the largest predicted values.
+Examining the residual vs. predicted plot, we see an increase in the scatter of the residuals as the predicted values increase (Fig. 15.1, top left), especially for the largest predicted values.
 This implies that the variance of the observations increases with their mean (v is some function of m).
-In addition, the normal quantile plot does not appear to be a straight diagonal line (Fig. 15.2).
+In addition, the normal quantile plot (bottom left) does not appear to be a straight diagonal line.
 Neither assumption appears to be satisfied in this analysis.

 We next analyze the data using a square root transformation by setting y = sqrtcount in the data step.
-The residual vs. predicted plot shows less scatter of the residuals for larger predicted values, although there is still some spread (Fig. 15.3).
-The normal quantile plot is now a straight diagonal line (Fig. 15.4).
+The residual vs. predicted plot shows less scatter of the residuals for larger predicted values, although there is still some spread (Fig. 15.2).
+The normal quantile plot is now a straight diagonal line.

-We next try a log transformation of the data, setting y = logcount in the data step.
-The residual vs. predicted plot shows the same scatter across the range of predicted values (Fig. 15.5), and the normal quantile plot is a straight diagonal line (Fig. 15.6).
+We then try a log transformation of the data, setting y = logcount in the data step.
+The residual vs. predicted plot shows the same scatter across the range of predicted values (Fig. 15.3), and the normal quantile plot is a straight diagonal line.
 This is the desired outcome with the data now satisfying the homogeneity of variances and normality assumptions.
 There also appear to be no outliers (extreme residual values) in these observations.
 We can then proceed to interpret the rest of the analysis, such as the F test and multiple comparisons.
 They should be valid at this point because the ANOVA assumptions are satisfied.
 See Chapter 14 for the interpretation of this analysis.